NSS-Day-Cohort-79/Hairy-Potter-jackgardner99/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

-1. Explain how you got the HTML, with the correct data, displayed in the browser?
+1. Explain how you got the HTML, with the correct data, displayed in the browser
    > Your answer here
 2. In the **PotteryList** module, when you iterate your pottery, you need to show the evidence of what the **weight** property's value is for the 2nd piece of pottery.
 Use [Loom](https://www.loom.com/) to record your browser window with the developer tools open and show those values.
    > Paste your video's public URL here